Configuring the web crawler

 Funnelback supports two types of revisit policies:

-If you have a requirement to keep your index of a particular web site (or sites) as up-to-date as possible, you could create a specific data source for this area.
-For example, if you have a news site which is regularly updated you could specify that the news data source be crawled at frequent intervals.
+If you have a requirement to keep your index of a particular web site (or sites) as up-to-date as possible, you could create a specific collection for this area.
+For example, if you have a news site which is regularly updated you could specify that the news collection be crawled at frequent intervals.
 Similarly, you might have a set of "core" critical pages which must be indexed when new content becomes available.

-You could use some of the suggestions in this document on speeding up crawling and limiting crawl size to ensure that the update times and cycles for these critical data sources meet your requirements.
+You could use some of the suggestions in this document on speeding up crawling and limiting crawl size to ensure that the update times and cycles for these critical collections meet your requirements.

-You could then create a separate data source for the rest of your content which may not change as often or where the update requirements are not as stringent.
-This larger data source could be updated over a longer time period.
-You would then attach both of these data sources to the same search package.
+You could then create a separate collection for the rest of your content which may not change as often or where the update requirements are not as stringent.
+This larger collection could be updated over a longer time period.
+By using a meta collection you can then combine these collections so that users can search all available information.

 Alternatively, you could use an instant update.
-See updating a data source index for more details.
+See "updating collections" for more details.

 By default the crawler will store and index html, PDF, Microsoft Office, RTF and text documents.
 Funnelback can be configured to store and index additional file types.
 See: configure Tika to index additional supported file types